Kite line: Children's toy kites

+Sport control kites

 Some kites are controlled by multiple lines.
 Low-stretch lines have a stable length and give more responsive control.
 Kite lines can be dyed, for show and to simplify control line management, either by the manufacturer or the enduser.
 Melting point is considered when controlling a kite for kite fighting; lower cost cotton line can melt a crossed expensive synthetic line.

-Kite lines for high altitude attempts
+High altitude attempts

 Historically, high altitude kite flights were made by atmospheric scientists and meteorologists in the late 19th to early 20th centuries.
 Routine flights around the world were made using steel wire with single kites and kite trains.
 The highest recorded flight was made by a German meteorological station at Lindenberg in 1919.
 It is reported that the top kite reached 31,955 ft above the launch point.
 The line was over 20 km of high tensile steel piano wire with a breaking strength varying between 134 and 225 kg.

 In 2014 the single-line single-kite altitude world record was made using a kite line of Ultra High Molecular Weight Polyethylene (UHMWPE, Dyneema) with 300 pound breaking-strength.
 Robert Moore and his team used 12,400 metres of line to fly a 12 square metre kite to 16,009 feet above the launch point.
 Dyneema, a braided Ultra High Molecular Weight Polyethylene (UHMWPE) line, and the identically structured line, Spectra, are stronger and lighter than Kevlar for a given diameter.
 One of the most important characteristics of line for high altitude kite flying is small diameter and high strength to weight ratio.
 The greatest barrier to high altitude kite flights is aerodynamic line drag.
 The use of Dyneema over an extended period has shown that it is highly resistant to ultra violet degradation in comparison to Kevlar.

 Richard Crawford, a high altitude flyer from the US, made an attempt on the world single kite altitude record using a 220 lb test, Technora line manufactured by Twinline.
 He reported that he flew a delta kite to approximately 6,500 ft in September 2008.